Pyrocarbine/Spotibine/README.md

 If there are songs previously in the queue, the program will skip tracks until a track in the automated song sequence is found.
 However, the original queue will stay and play after finishing the sequence.

-The program is best used in playlist shuffle mode, with the first song of a sequence being in the playlist.
+The program is best used in playlist shuffle mode, with only the first song of a sequence in the playlist.

 This automation is original and developed by Aaron Han, last updated on August 2024.